click title for screen readable pdf of flowchart

 If none of the above options applies to your situation and you feel you deserved a different result, you could request a mark check.

 You, your Director of Studies or your Tutor could contact your department which should have a process in place to provide mark checks.
-The mark check process is carried out in whichever way a Department or Faculty considers most appropriate.

 The mark check process should: